 Years of experience as a jazz musician have shaped Harry’s ability to stay present, listen deeply, and adapt in the moment, skills he carries into each therapy session.
 His goal is to support clients in reconnecting with themselves, creating meaningful change in their lives.

-Anya is a Registered Psychotherapist (Qualifying) who is in the process of completing her Master’s of Arts in Counselling Psychology from Yorkville University.
-Anya first came to Niagara to complete her Bachelors of Art Degree in Community Health, then completed an Ontario Graduate Certificate in Addictions and Mental Health at Humber Polytechnic.
+Anya is a Registered Psychotherapist (Qualifying) who holds a Master of Arts in Counselling Psychology from Yorkville University.
+She began her academic journey in Niagara, completing a Bachelor of Arts in Community Health at Brock University, followed by an Ontario Graduate Certificate in Addictions and Mental Health from Humber Polytechnic.

 Chantelle is a Registered Social Worker with a bachelor’s degree from Toronto Metropolitan University and a master’s degree from the University of Toronto.
 With over eight years of experience in clinical and community-based settings, she is dedicated to providing compassionate and collaborative care.